-Bullyology® prides itself for being an interactive education process to be an Upstander.
-Students can learn through active discussion and self-reflective activities that not only teach them how to act, but also inspire them to.
+Bullyology® prides itself on being an interactive education process to be an Upstander.
+Students learn and get inspired to act through engaging in discussions and activities that encourage self-reflection.

 Bullyology® takes a thoughtful and proactive approach designed to educate and inspire your students.
 We begin with 3 simple steps of understanding and mastering Empathy, Ethics and Equality—the fundamental qualities of an Upstander.
 In doing so, we enable students to understand and respect themselves as well as one another.

-Our workshops are designed to encourage and demonstrate self-reflective behaviour as much as they do Upstander behaviour.
-We strongly believe many problems that we see in the world are due to a lack of knowledge about ourselves and how we think.
+Our workshops and social groups actively encourage and demonstrate self-reflective and Upstander behaviours.
+We believe that many world issues stem from not understanding ourselves and our thought processes.
 Hence, we begin these workshops by getting to know our audience and tailor the approach to suit your students’ needs.

 Our workshops cover 4 important steps to understanding how to become an Upstander: